Seventh Grade Summer Reading 2013

 During the summer, Seventh Graders are required to read The True Confessions of Charlotte Doyle by Avi and two choices from the list to the right.
 For The True Confessions of Charlotte Doyle,you are going to write three diary entries which trace the main character's change from a pampered and naive thirteen-year-old to an independent young woman who defies society's stereotype of how a young woman should act.
 Each entry, about half of a page in length, should use the first person narrative point of view.
 The entry will be written as if Charlotte is writing it herself.
 The first entry will show how she feels about Captain Jaggery, Zachariah, and the rest of the crew.
 Indicate her attitude about being the only female on board and a person of class among the lowly crew.
 The second will reveal the events and people who bring about the change in Charlotte's attitude.
 The last will cover her feelings about the events and people toward the end of the story and the startling end of the story.
 Remember to talk about the details of the story, but the entries should include Charlotte's feelings.
 They are not summaries.
 Entries should be typed and double-spaced.
 The whole thing should be about a page and a half in length.
 If you read this novel early in the summer, please review it before school begins as there will be a quiz on comprehension and activities centered around the story to start off the year.

-During the summer, Eighth Graders are required to read The Hunger Games by Suzanne Collins and two other books chosen from the list below.
-For The Hunger Games, you can choose from one of the following for your reading response.
+During the summer, Eighth Graders are required to read The Revenge of the Whale: The True Story of the Whaleship Essex by Nathaniel Philbrick, Feed by M.T.
+Anderson, and one other book chosen from the list to the right.
+There will be a short reading quiz on The Revenge of the Whale during the first week of class.
+For Feed, you can choose from one of the following for your reading response.
 Each of the responses should be typed and double-spaced.
-The entire response should be about two pages in length.
+The enire response should be about two pages in length.

-1. Write a character sketch of Katniss.
-What is she like as a person?
+1. Write a character sketch of Titus.
+What is he like as a person?
 Choose two or three attributes and develop each of these in a well-developed paragraph that includes analysis supported by specific details and well-chosen short quotations.
-Conclude with your personal feelings about Katniss.
+Conclude with your personal feelings about Titus.